The Masters Dance programme at IAB is designed for professional dance artists who wish to transition to the next stage of their career.

 CHOREOGRAPHY LABORATORY 1 - Process and Methodology

-This module provides the students with a broad introduction to the principles and practices of choreographic composition and techniques.
-It aims to help the student gain a solid understanding of working practices and the technical and human processes of taking an idea through to performance.
+This module provides a broad introduction to the principles and practices of choreographic composition and techniques, leading to a solid understanding of working practices and the technical and human processes of taking an idea through to performance.
 The module provides the conceptual and practical underpinning for the module ´Choreography and Performance Workshop.
 (10 ECTS Units)

 CHOREOGRAPHY LABORATORY 2 - Consolidated Practice

-This module is designed to provide the students with the opportunity to work with both established and emerging choreographic talent and exploring their diverse approaches to creative choreographic practice.
-The module concludes with the students presentation of a choreographic concert of the work they developed during their studies as part of their process of developing their signature style / methodology.
+This module provides the opportunity to work with both established and emerging choreographic talent and explore diverse approaches to creative choreographic practice.
+The module concludes with the presentation of a choreographic concert of work developed during studies engaged with developing a signature style/methodology.
 (10 ECTS Units)

-The Final project is the culmination of the programme.
-The project allows each student to undertake a substantial and sustained body of practical, creative performance work with capitalizes on their experience, learning and aspirations and intentions as an artist.
-Each student has the opportunity to negotiate their own plan and strategy for their studies.
-The Final project is shared between all MA students at the IAB and it is hoped that the project will see collaboration across the MA community.
+The Final Project is the culmination of the programme.
+It requires a substantial and sustained body of practical, creative performance work which capitalises on your experience, learning, aspirations and intentions as an artist.
+Each student has the opportunity to negotiate a personal plan and strategy for the project.
+The Final project is shared between all MA students at the IAB and offers opportunity for collaboration across the MA community.
+(30 ECTS Units)

 WHO IS THE PROGRAMME FOR?

-The MA Dance Programme is designed for mature, adventurous and ambitious dance artists who wish to develop/transition their career.
-The MA Dance programme is designed for those with considerable prior experience of dance and dance technique.
+The MA Dance Programme is designed for mature, adventurous and ambitious professional level dance artists who wish to develop/transition their career following considerable prior experience of dance and dance technique.
 The experience may come from professional dance training, undergraduate studies in the performing arts, or professional theatre experience.